Huan-Cao/Huan-Cao.github.io/_pages/openings.md

 We turn scientific curiosity into an adventure in quantum information science, dedicated to chasing both fundamental physics and advancing photonic quantum technology.

-We are constantly looking for highly motivated, talented, and passionate researchers to join our journey at all levels.
+We are constantly looking for highly motivated, talented, and passionate researchers to join our team at all levels.
 Warmly welcome you to join us!

 ## Postdocs & Ph.D.
 Students